Khalanar/poor-zoflogh/README.md

 - #### Desktop | Laptop | Tablet | Smartphone
     ![index](assets/images/readme_images/amiresponsive.png)

 ### Further Testing
 Tested on Google Chrome, Internet Explorer, Microsoft Edge, Safari, Opera, Firefox and Brave.
 Viewed on Desktop, Laptop, iPhone12, Nexus5X, Microsoft Surface Pro 4, Sony Xperia Z2.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Testing User Stories from User Experience (UX) Section
--   #### First Time Visitor Goals
+1. First Time Visitor Goals
-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the bot.
+    - As a First Time Visitor, I want to understand how to play.
-        1. Upon entering the site, users are greeted with a clean and readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with a quick 5cent of what this bot is about.
+        - Upon entering the site, users are greeted with a clean and readable message that points them into next steps
-        2. The main points are made immediately below the hero image
-        3. The user can scroll down to see testimonials or navigate to the other pages
+        - A help icon is clearly visible should they require further assistance.
+    - As a First Time Visitor, I want to help rescue Zoflogh the alien.
+        - Through playing the game, the user gets closer to help Zoflogh.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    - As a First Time Visitor, I want the game to save my progress
-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+        - Progress is saved after certain actions and every x milliseconds

--   #### Returning Visitor Goals
+2. Returning Visitor Goals

-    1. As a Returning Visitor, I want to find information about the bot
+    - As a Returning Visitor, I want the game load my last progress to continue helping Zoflogh
-        1. Link to platforms is clearly shown in the banner message.
+        - The game loads save data automatically when the page is loaded

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    - As a Returning Visitor, I want to be able to reset the game to wipe out my progress
-        1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+        - A *reset game data* button is available for players to clear all progress

-    3. As a Returning Visitor, I want to find Social Media links.
+    - As a Returning Visitor, I want to find Social Media links.
-        1. Social Links can be found at the footer of every page and will open a new tab for the user and more information can be found in them.
+        - Social Media links are available in the footer

 ---

 ## Deployment
 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...